LinkClink/Console-Game-RPG/README.md

-# Game-RPG-1
+# Console Game RPG 1

-The console game is made for 10-20%.
+* The console game is made for 10-20%.
-Gra konsolowa jest zrobiona na 10-20%.

-"Program.cs"
+* "Program.cs"